Baton Rouge Perio Logo

 Dental Implants

-If Dr. Markle or Dr. Herman determined that you need dental implants during your initial consultation the procedure may go something like this.
+If Dr. Herman or Dr. Biner determined that you need dental implants during your initial consultation the procedure may go something like this.

 • The doctors take dental x-rays and 3-D scans of your mouth and jaw to measure the exact location of the implant site.